Alexandria Santa Barbara is a 39-year-old mother of three from a working-class suburb of Philadelphia.

 In roughly the same period, news reports of such cases tripled nationwide, according to the Oakland-based nonprofit Drug Policy Alliance.
 Twenty states have drug-induced homicide laws on the books that criminalize helping someone obtain drugs.
 And in recent months, the alliance found that 13 additional states have created or beefed up drug-induced homicide laws.

-"It really misplaces the blame for their loved one's death on another person who really has no more culpability than the one who died," LaSalle said.
+"It really misplaces the blame for their loved one's death on another person who really has no more culpability than the one who died," said Lindsay LaSalle of the Drug Policy Alliance.

 But the Alliance's LaSalle says prosecutors are stretching the definition of dealer to include almost anyone tied to drug use.